 Cotinus coggygria (purple smokebush) is the Euro cotinus with deep red leaves.

 DYE COLOURS: Amazing colours from cotinus: orange, blue, green, yellow, brown, purple…depending.
+But some of them fade, especially the blues on linen and cotton (cellulose fibres).
+Older prints tend to brown out.

 ECO PRINT: Purple smokebush autumn-coloured leaves on gold-foiled silk: